 SEO Research - Generating More Keywords & More Content

-It works like this.
-You’ve got a good idea about the keywords and phrases your customers use when searching for solutions, but those are your ideas.
-Now you take those keywords and phrases and apply something called Latent Semantic Indexing (LSI) to them.
+You may have a good idea about the keywords and phrases your customers use when searching for solutions, but those are your ideas.
+If you take those keywords and phrases, apply something called Latent Semantic Indexing (LSI) to them.
 It's a big phrase, but the phrase is unimportant.
-The idea is: